Updated December 2025

 The School may, from time to time, review and update this Privacy Policy to take account of new laws and technology, changes to the School’s operations and practices and to make sure it remains appropriate to the changing school environment.

-The School will generally collect personal information held about an individual by way of forms filled out by Parents or students, face‐to‐face meetings and interviews, telephone calls and electronic methods such as email or via the School's website.
+The School will generally collect personal information held about an individual by way of forms filled out by Parents or students, face-to-face meetings and interviews, telephone calls and electronic methods such as email or via the School's websites and School App.

-In some circumstances the School may be provided with personal information about an individual from a third party, for example, a report provided by a medical professional or a reference from another school.
+In some circumstances the School may be provided with personal information about an individual from a third party or via indirect means.
+For example, this may include the collection of:

 The Privacy Act contains certain exemptions that apply to the School's handling of employee records (other than employee health records) for purposes that are directly related to a current or former employment relationship between the School and the employee.